section-engineering-education/engineering-education/content/articles/using-big-data-analytics-to-fight-cyber-threats/index.md

 4. Automated fraud detection using machine learning approaches.
 5. Neural networks can learn suspicious patterns from samples and then utilize them to detect them in the future.

-### Anamoly-Based Intrusion Detected Using Big Data Analytics
+### Anomaly Detection with Big Data
+Intrusion detection systems are a collection of techniques for monitoring and analyzing events in a computer or network for evidence of malicious activity.
+Illegitimate monitoring, unauthorized access to remote or local resources, and denial of service are examples of unwelcome actions.

 Anomaly detection algorithms are relatively easy to set up and operate independently.
-Some key performance indicators are selected for each event, and thresholds are established.
+Some key performance indicators are selected for each event, and thresholds established.
 The occurrence is flagged for further examination when a certain threshold is reached.
 The choice of indicators to be monitored, the analysis time, and the threshold value choices all impact the success of this strategy.

-Anomaly detection algorithms are easy to set up and operate without any human interaction.
-However, the parameters monitored, the analysis time, and the threshold value settings all impact the success of this strategy.

-### Assist in the gathering of security information
-They can speed up the process of forensic data correlation and create proactive security responses.

 ### Increasing Big Data Security to prevent cyber threats
 When cyberthieves target Big Data sets, the payoff is frequently well worth the effort required to breach security layers, which is why big data is a fantastic potential for businesses and cybercriminals.
 When they go after such a massive data set, they have more to gain.
 As a result, businesses stand to lose a lot more if they are subjected to a cyber attack without adequate security measures.